 Read more about Cliff’s story by clicking HERE.

 THE ESTABLISHMENT OF THE EXTREME OUTREACH SOCIETY

 Cliff Power was living and working in Victoria, BC in 1997 when he began to have a strong burden on his heart for the people who lived at Holiday Court Motel, which was the worst epicentre of crime in Victoria.
 Cliff decided that to make the impact that he envisioned, he needed to live at the motel himself, so he moved in permanently to room 21.
 His goal was to simply love the residents there, and yet much more began to happen.
 Slowly he gained the trust of people in the motel, and their lives began to change.

-The first BBQ ministry began at Holiday Court Motel outside of room 21, when Cliff would grill up burgers for hungry tenants to eat a real meal for free, and he began to build relationships by providing a consistent, loving presence on the property.
-Soon, the constant police presence, overdoses, and fights were beginning to fade, until eventually they were no longer present.
+The first BBQ ministry began at Holiday Court Motel outside of room 21, when Cliff would grill up burgers for hungry tenants to eat a real meal for free.
+He began to build relationships by providing a consistent, loving presence property.
+Soon, the constant police presence, overdoses, and fights were beginning to fade, until eventually, they were no longer present.
 After an amazing five years of ministry, Holiday Court Motel was eventually sold and torn down.
 A beautiful building was put up and where room 21 was, a 3-pillar water fountain was put in, serving as an unintended reminder of the impact of this specific location.

 - We believe that the cycle of poverty in a community can be broken when the younger generation is taught the importance of serving in their own community.

 - We believe that local churches, businesses, and individuals should play a role in supporting families in need.

 - We believe that basic needs such as clothing, shelter, and food must be met before a child can develop socially, spiritually, and cognitively in a healthy manner.